infermedica/js-symptom-checker-example/README.md

 ## Plans for the future

 * we plan to extract `infermedica-api.js` from this example and release it as standalone ES6 module
-* it may be worth to use JSX templates

 Do you have any ideas?
-Create [an issue](https://github.com/infermedica/js-symptom-checker-example/issues/new) and let us know!.
+Create [an issue](https://github.com/infermedica/js-symptom-checker-example/issues/new) and let us know!

 ## License